-In Britain it was shown as The Living Dead at Manchester Morgue, despite the fact that most of the film takes place in the Peak District, not the Northern city of Manchester (which is only featured in the opening credits sequence).
+In Britain it was shown as The Living Dead at Manchester Morgue, despite the fact that most of the film takes place in the Peak District, not the city of Manchester (which is only featured in the opening credits sequence) where this website owner grew up.
 The protagonists are heading for Windermere in the Lake District but Winnats Pass, near Castleton, is as close as they actually get.

 The movie stars Ray Lovelock (Queens of Evil; The Last House on the Beach; Murder Rock), Arthur Kennedy (The Antichrist; The Sentinel; Nine Guests for a Crime), Cristina Galbó (What Have You Done to Solange?; The Killer Must Strike Again; Supernatural).